 After a few hours, the evacuees left but a garrison remained in front of the Vela.
 The police intervened on the spot.

-“There was this attempted entry, the people then left early this morning – the mayor of Napoli, Gaetano Manfredi – there is also a moment of a bit of apprehension, the need to find an independent accommodation, but we will support this community anyway.
+“There was this attempt to enter, people then left early this morning – reported the mayor of Naples, Gaetano Manfredi – there is also a moment of a bit of apprehension, the need to find independent accommodation, but we will still support this community.

-We have done it and we are doing it to ensure that in this phase, in which it will not be possible to return to Sky blue sail because there are no safety conditions, everyone can have decent accommodation while waiting for the construction of the apartments planned in the Re Start Scampia project”.
+We have done it and are doing it to ensure that in this phase, in which it will not be possible to return to the Vela Celeste because the safety conditions are not there, everyone can have decent accommodation while waiting for the construction of the apartments planned in the Re Start Scampia project”.

 The mayor reported that 219 families have applied to access the financial contribution, made available by the municipal administration with an allocation of one million euros, to find independent accommodation; 11, however, do not appear in the census that the Municipality carried out in 2023.